imapp-pl/gas-cost-estimator/docs/report_stage_i.md

   - minimize variance (noise) coming from different environments
   - maximize uniformity

-This could also be useful to discover the impact of circumstances ("surrounding") (**TODO unify language circumstances, surrounding, context**), where a particular OPCODE can exhibit much different computational burden, depending on where it is located in the program.
+This could also be useful to discover the impact of circumstances, where a particular OPCODE can exhibit much different computational burden, depending on where it is located in the program.

 One challenge is how to model OPCODEs with variable size of parameters (e.g. `SHA3`): they would have unbounded values and also unbounded variance, if not modeled correctly.
 We could model as `t = c + a*x`, `c` constant, `x` size, `a` coefficient to model.